chharish360h/aicte-internship-project1/README.md

 5.Uses OpenCV for image handling and manipulation.

-6.Uses an simple programming language to implement this. ( can you other programming languages too ).
+6.Uses an simple programming language to implement this.